On this page

 What training is available and is it mandatory?

-The Victorian Government’s online coronavirus (COVID-19) training will be available from 1 June.
-It is the Government’s expectation that:
+The Victorian Government’s online coronavirus (COVID-19) training is now available It is the Government’s expectation that:

 - at least one staff member at every venue will have completed the training;